 4. Submit and Wait for Approval

-Once submitted, you’ll receive your SSF Employer Code — usually within 2 to 5 working days.
+Once submitted, you’ll receive your SSF Employer Code usually within 2 to 3 hours in a working day.

 Final SSF Registration Checklist for Employers